No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Best Japanese pancake snack: Dorayaki

-Doraemon is one of the most popular and favorite comic characters of all time, and the fame of this cute, fat cat robot spreads across the entire globe: he is a big fan of dorayaki.
+Doraemon is one of the most popular and favorite comic characters of all time.
+And the fame of this cute, fat cat robot spread across the entire globe!

-Doraemon’s preference makes dorayaki a common household name, and thus it has become one of the most famous snacks in Japan.
+He’s a big fan of dorayaki, which makes dorayaki a common household name.
+So it’s become one of the most famous snack foods in Japan.

-So, what’s this dorayaki we are raving about?
-It consists of two-round pancakes, filled with red bean paste.
+Som what’s this dorayaki I’m raving about?
+It consists of 2 round pancakes, filled with red bean paste.

-It has a soft and fluffy texture and a very sweet flavor—which is one of the best sacks for people with a sweet tooth.
+It has a soft and fluffy texture and a very sweet flavor, which makes it one of the best snacks for people with a sweet tooth.

 Best Japanese snack flavor: Matcha Green Tea

 Matcha is a product of fresh green tea leaves.
-It has an intense flavor, which is not bitter, but it has a strong aroma.
+It has an intense flavor, which isn’t bitter, but it has a strong aroma.

 What makes Japanese crepes unique is their fillings.